 Archaeology Summer Camps

-Alliance for Weedon Island Archaeological Research and Education (AWIARE) in partnership with Florida Public Archaeology Network (FPAN) will again hold two “Hands on Weedon” archaeology camps at Weedon Island during the summer of 2013.
+Alliance for Weedon Island Archaeological Research and Education (AWIARE) in partnership with Florida Public Archaeology Network (FPAN) will again sponsor two “Hands on Weedon” archaeology camps at Weedon Island during the summer of 2015.
 These camps are designed for students interested in exploring the past and are conducted by professional archaeologists and educators.

 Wildlife Ecology Summer Camp

 This summer camp is designed for children with a strong interest in nature.
-Campers will explore the ecology and conservation of Florida’s wildlife and wildlands with field biologist and environmental educator George L. Heinrich.
+Campers will explore the ecology and conservation of Florida’s wildlife and wildlands.
 A blend of classroom and field sessions will include hands-on activities, guest presentations, and exploration of the preserve’s diverse habitats where campers will practice their nature detective skills.
-Call George Heinrich at (727) 865-6255 for more information or email George@heinrichecologicalservices.com.

-A science-based, hands-on nature day camp sponsored by Heinrich Ecological Services.
+A science-based, hands-on nature day camp.
 Inquisitive children love this five-day nature camp where they explore the fascinating world of amphibians and reptiles side by side with George Heinrich, a professional herpetologist.
 Through up-close encounters with a variety of animals such as gopher tortoises, frogs, lizards and snakes, campers learn about amphibian and reptile ecology and conservation.